hongyusu/hongyusu.github.io/_posts/2015-12-26-notes-from-nips-2015-workshop-of-non-convex-optimization-in-machine-learning.md

          Therefore, it is similar as low rank matrix estimation.
       1. The paper is saying that a quadratic system equations with $$n$$ variables can be solved in $$\Theta(n)$$.
       1. The key ingredients:
+         1. Assumption:
+            1. Unstructured random system $$A$$ is a random matrix i.i.d.
+            1. This is not very strong, can be well beyond i.i.d. model, as long as there is some non-coherence information.
-         1. Spectral intialization procedure
+         1. Stage 1: regularized spectral intialization procedure.
-         1. Regularized descend procedure :question:
+         1. Stage 2: regularized iterative descend procedure :question: geometric convergent rate.
       1. Basically, the gradient descent with spectral initialization can work in non-convex optimization problem.
 Evidence can also be found from this paper [A nonconvex optimization framework for low rank matrix estimation](https://papers.nips.cc/paper/5733-a-nonconvex-optimization-framework-for-low-rank-matrix-estimation)
-      1. Empirically, the speed of the proposed algorithm is about four times of solving a least square problem of the same size.
+      1. **Empirically, the speed of the proposed algorithm solving quadratic system of equations is about four times of solving a least square problem of the same size.**

    1. [A Nonconvex Optimization Framework for Low Rank Matrix Estimation](https://papers.nips.cc/paper/5733-a-nonconvex-optimization-framework-for-low-rank-matrix-estimation)
       1. The problem under study is low rank matrix estimation via non-convex optimization.